DPDK/dpdk/doc/guides/prog_guide/env_abstraction_layer.rst

 The RX interrupt is the first choice to be such kind of wake-up event, but probably won't be the only one.

 EAL provides the event APIs for this event-driven thread mode.
-Taking linuxapp as an example, the implementation relies on epoll.
+Taking Linux as an example, the implementation relies on epoll.
 Each thread can monitor an epoll instance in which all the wake-up events' file descriptors are added.
 The event file descriptors are created and mapped to the interrupt vectors according to the UIO/VFIO spec.
 From FreeBSD's perspective, kqueue is the alternative way, but not implemented yet.